-The expansive interpretation of "official actions" on which the conviction is based cannot meet this rigorous standard.
+The expansive interpretation of "official actions" on which the convictions are based cannot meet this rigorous standard.
 It is neither "unmistakably clear" nor "clear and manifest" that Congress intended to punish the sorts of activities described in the indictment.
-Nor can the Court be "absolutely certain" that Congress intended such a result, or that Congress sought to effect such microscopic criminal oversight into the actions of a state governor.
-Certiorari should be granted.
-The conviction must not stand.
+Nor can the Court be

+"absolutely certain" that Congress intended such a result, or that Congress sought to effect such microscopic criminal oversight into the actions of a state governor.
+The convictions must not stand.

-Avoiding Unreasonable Results: As former Attorneys General who often issued opinions interpreting statutes, we are mindful of the canon of construction that seeks to avoid unreasonable results.
+Avoiding Unreasonable Results:

+As former Attorneys General who often issued opinions interpreting statutes, we are mindful of the construction that seeks unreasonable results.
 See, e.g., Webster v.
 Reprod.
-Health Servs., 492 U.S. 490, 515 (1989) ("the law favors constructions which harmonize with reason, and which tend to avoid unjust, absurd, unreasonable or confiscatory results, or oppression.").
+Health Servs., 492 U.S. 490, 515 (1989) ("the law favors constructions which harmonize with reason, and which tend to avoid unjust, unreasonable confiscatory results. or oppression.").
 The Fourth Circuit's overly-expansive interpretation of federal law would violate this canon by casting a shadow of federal prosecution and imprisonment across normal participation in the democratic process.